Department of Educational Leadership and Counseling

 Administration and supervision of the elementary and secondary school; shared vision, leadership, organization, faculty functions, qualifications and selection.

 Administration of the school.
-Function, organization, physical equipment, campus budgeting, personnel, resource utilization, financial management, and technology use for safe and effective learning environment.
+Function, organization, physical equipment, budgeting, resource utilization, technology use for safe and effective learning environments.
+Processes and effects of communication between public schools and their communities to promote school success.

 EDAD 5344 Supervision 3 SCH (3-0)